Particular/docs.particular.net/nservicebus/throughput-tool/azure-service-bus.md

 Collecting metrics from Azure Service Bus relies upon an existing set of Azure credentials set using the Azure Command Line Interface (CLI), which must be installed first:

 1. Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 2. From a command line, execute `az login`, which will open a browser to complete the authentication to Azure.
-The Azure login must have access to view metrics data for the Azure Service Bus namespace.
+The built-in role [Monitoring Reader](https://learn.microsoft.com/en-us/azure/azure-monitor/roles-permissions-security#monitoring-reader) is sufficient to access the required Azure Service Bus metrics.
 3. Execute `az account set --subscription {SubscriptionId}`, where `{SubscriptionId}` is a Guid matching the subscription id that contains the Azure Service Bus namespace.

 Completing these steps stores credentials that can be used by the tool.